impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 ### Native Extensions

-The `NATIVE_EXT` in the name `RBENV_NATIVE_EXT` refers to the concept of ["native extensions"](https://web.archive.org/web/20180912035230/https://stackoverflow.com/questions/31202707/what-exactly-is-a-gem-native-extension){:target="_blank" rel="noopener"}.
+The `NATIVE_EXT` in the name `RBENV_NATIVE_EXT` refers to the concept of ["native extensions"](https://web.archive.org/web/20180912035230/https://stackoverflow.com/questions/31202707/what-exactly-is-a-gem-native-extension){:target="_blank" rel="noopener" }.
 A native extension is a library written in one language, which can be used by a program written in another language.
-In this case, RBENV is written in Bash, but we're relying on an implementation of `realpath` which is [written in C](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/src/realpath.c){:target="_blank" rel="noopener"}.
+In this case, RBENV is written in Bash, but we're relying on an implementation of `realpath` which is [written in C](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/src/realpath.c){:target="_blank" rel="noopener" }.

 Ruby does a lot of things well, but it's not the right tool for every job.
 If a Ruby developer needs to use certain APIs which are very close to the operating system, or are unavoidably slow in Ruby, a native extension might be the right tool to use.
-[For example](https://web.archive.org/web/20230409112559/https://guides.rubygems.org/gems-with-extensions/){:target="_blank" rel="noopener"}:
+[For example](https://web.archive.org/web/20230409112559/https://guides.rubygems.org/gems-with-extensions/){:target="_blank" rel="noopener" }:

  - the `nokogiri` gem uses a native extension to parse XML.
  - the `mysql2` gem uses a native extension to communicate with the MySQL database.

-[This article](https://web.archive.org/web/20230223203806/https://patshaughnessy.net/2011/10/31/dont-be-terrified-of-building-native-extensions){:target="_blank" rel="noopener"} goes into some depth about how to use native extensions in Ruby, as well as what to do when the installation of a Ruby native extension goes wrong.
+[This article](https://web.archive.org/web/20230223203806/https://patshaughnessy.net/2011/10/31/dont-be-terrified-of-building-native-extensions){:target="_blank" rel="noopener" } goes into some depth about how to use native extensions in Ruby, as well as what to do when the installation of a Ruby native extension goes wrong.

 ## Storing the name of a command to execute later